alistairjohnstone/alistairjohnstone.github.io/_posts/2020-06-30-using-facebook-prophet-in-google-sheets.md

 {% endhighlight %}

 ## Upload your API to Google Cloud Platform
 We’ll be running our API on Google Cloud Platform using [Cloud Run](https://cloud.google.com/run), which is a fully managed compute platform for deploying and scaling containerized applications quickly and securely.
-You'll have to add a billing account to GCP if you haven't already but there is a generous free tier.
+You'll need to add a billing account to GCP if you haven't already, but there is a generous free tier.

-So first of all we need to containerize our app using Docker.
-If you’re not familiar with Docker then I’d recommend taking a look at their [documentation](https://docs.docker.com/get-started/).
-You’ll need to create a Dockerfile and deploy on Cloud Run.
+To deploy our API on Cloud Run we first need to containerize our app using Docker.
+If you’re not familiar with Docker, I recommend taking a look at their [documentation](https://docs.docker.com/get-started/).
+You’ll need to create a Dockerfile and deploy on Cloud Run which should look something like this:

 {% highlight nginx %}
 FROM tiangolo/uvicorn-gunicorn-fastapi:python3.7